Office of the Chief Executive Officer

-MICHEL HUNEAULT, Director of Academic Affairs
+MICHEL HUNEAULT, Vice President of Academic Affairs

 Michel Huneault has been Director of Academic Affairs at ÉTS since January 2018.
 He holds a bachelor’s degree in chemical engineering from Université Laval and a master’s and doctorate in chemical engineering from École Polytechnique de Montréal.
 From 2012-2018, he was Director of the Department of Chemical Engineering and Biotechnological Engineering at Université de Sherbrooke, a department in which he was also a full professor beginning in 2009.
 Previously, he was employed by the National Resource Council Canada (NRCC), where he directed a research group.

 MARIE-JOSÉ NOLLET, Dean of Studies

 Marie-José Nollet has been Dean of Studies at ÉTS since April 2019.
 She holds a Bachelor degree in Civil Engineering from Université Laval and a Ph.D. in Structural Engineering from McGill University.